 Calcium is key for strong teeth and bones, so it’s important to ensure your body is getting the amount it needs.
 You can find it in:

 - Kale, watercress, collard greens

 - Fortified plant milks

 - Soya yogurt

 It’s also important to combine calcium sources with lots of fruit and vegetables and protein-rich foods, to aid absorption.

-Dr. Michael Greger’s most recent book, ‘How Not To Die’ offers some great suggestions for a healthy, balanced plant-based diet.
-As part of this, he also created a Daily Dozen checklist to help you keep track of your diet each day.
-To make it even easier, simply print off the checklist and planner below and stick on your fridge:
+Dr Michael Greger’s acclaimed book, ‘How Not To Die,’ offers some great suggestions for a healthy, balanced plant-based diet.
+In it he shares his Daily Dozen checklist to help you keep track of your nutrients each day.
+To make it even easier, simply print off the checklist and planner below and stick them on your fridge:

 And that’s your vegan nutrition in a nutshell!
 Check out our nutritious vegan recipes.